-Remember, we are only interested in a very high-level review so something like the eleven principles detailed in ISO 31000 are a good place to start.
-(I’ve built a simple online tool where you can asses your system’s maturity using the ISO 31000 principles.
-Find it here.)
+Remember, we are only interested in a very high-level review so something like the eleven principles detailed in ISO 31000 is a good place to start.

 Step 2 – Consider what’s been Achieved in the Last Year and the Key Lessons Learned

 Use the results of step 1 to identify what you achieved this year.
 If this isn’t your first review, also use last year’s review as a benchmark for comparison.
 Even if your ERM program is relatively new, you should still identify, record and celebrate your achievements.
 Remember, ERM is an ongoing process so the project never really ends but don’t allow the never-ending to-do list to mask your achievements.